Providing Medical Services and Supplies

 International Medical Corps is mobilising resources and staff to respond to Hurricane Dorian

-Dorian has moved over the Canadian Maritimes and out to sea.
 After devastating the Bahamas, the slow-moving hurricane tracked up the east coast of the United States, affecting Florida, Georgia, the Carolinas and Virginia.
 In preparation for the storm, the governors of these states declared states of emergency, and are still dealing with the effects of the storm, including damage caused by high winds, dangerous storm surges, flash flooding and widespread loss of electric power.

 International Medical Corps’ Response

 At the request of the Florida Department of Health (FDOH), International Medical Corps deployed emergency medical and response teams to support the state’s emergency operations.
 The emergency response team included field team members with medical and logistical expertise who travelled to the State Emergency Operations Center in Tallahassee to prepare for the storm’s impact.
 We also deployed medical teams to help the FDOH provide emergency health services to vulnerable populations, and are working with state authorities and local partners in the Carolinas to help them respond to the storm, which brought high winds, flooding and tornadoes to the area.
-For example, we’re working with the North Carolina Primary Care Association to determine how we can best support their response needs.
+For example, we’re working with the North Carolina Primary Care Association to determine how we can best support their response needs, especially on hard-hit Ocracoke Island.

 In Puerto Rico, International Medical Corps’ field team will continue to coordinate with the Federal Emergency Management Agency, the Department of Health and the Puerto Rico Emergency Management Agency (PREMA) as operations return to normal in the country.